Credential Lifecycle

 Revocation Flows

 Depending on the different scenarios that may involve the revocation of a Digital Credential, different processes and technical flows may be implemented, according to national laws or Regulations of specific domains.
-The subsequent sections define the protocol interface between the Wallet Instances and the Issuers during the revocation request.
-The communication between the Issuers and other Entities is out-of-scope of this technical implementation profile.
+The subsequent sections define the protocol interface between the Wallet Instances and the Credential Issuers during the revocation request.
+The communication between the Credential Issuers and other Entities is out-of-scope of this technical implementation profile.

 Revocation Request by Wallet Instance